 - Provide contact info, such as emails, phone numbers, Slack or Skype accounts, etc.

-Provide expectations during the onboarding of a new remote employee.
+Provide expectations during the onboarding of a new remote worker.
 It is also essential to ensure the conversation is continuous to keep remote workers engaged and productive.

 Make Performance Management a Priority

-Making key performance management tweaks for your in-office workers is always a priority.
-However, doing the same for your remote workers could be an effective performance management strategy.
+Making key performance management tweaks for in-office workers is always a priority.
+However, doing the same for remote workers could be an effective performance management strategy.

 “Working remotely can make some people lose their focus and motivation,” Brian Honigman of Entrepreneur said.
-“And for business owners, it can be difficult to track an employee’s progress and accomplishments when the person is working outside the office.”
+“And for business owners, it can be difficult to track a worker’s progress and accomplishments when the person is working outside the office.”

 Here are a few ways you can make performance management a priority:

 - Daily Touch Points.
-This is a sure fire way to ensure your remote employees feel like part of the team regardless of location.
+This is a sure fire way to ensure remote workers feel like part of the whole regardless of location.
 These touch points let remote workers know they have support.
 It is also an opportunity for you to field any questions they may have.
 Monday is the perfect day to make the digital rounds.

 Make Remote Management More Transparent

 When it comes to effective remote management, being as transparent as possible is paramount.
-It streamlines remote workflow and greatly improves the speed, accuracy, and decision making of remote employees.
+It streamlines remote workflow and greatly improves the speed, accuracy, and decision making of remote workers.

 Transparency may be an essential aspect for your in-office management strategy, but don’t forget those far from HQ.
 In many ways, remote workers need transparency more.
 The benefits are also two fold.